darrensapalo/express-endpoint-generator/README.md

 # node-express-endpoint-generator

-Allows you to automatically generate three endpoints given the name of the resource model.
+Allows you rapidly generate end points for your node express web server.

-Currently, it supports generation of one GET request (fetch single detail), one POST request, and one DELETE request.
+Currently, it generates three (3) endpoints given the name of the resource model: one GET request (fetch single detail), one POST request, and one DELETE request.

 Technically, extending the templates should allow you to generate more than one operation.